Schneider, a Republican, was the representative for Rhode Island's 2nd congressional district from 1981 to 1990.

-Each dot in the chart below was a member of the House of Representatives in 1990.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Schneider is shown as a purple triangle. (analysis methodology)
+Schneider is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1990 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Schneider sponsored bills primarily in these issue areas:

 Foreign Trade and International Finance (27%) Environmental Protection (22%) International Affairs (11%) Housing and Community Development (9%) Taxation (9%) Education (7%) Economics and Public Finance (7%) Energy (7%)

 Some of Schneider’s most recently sponsored bills include...

 - H.R.
 4395 (101st): To amend title 38, United States Code, to authorize the Administrator of ...